 How to clean an oven quickly is one of the biggest questions I get via email.
-In this post, we’ll talk about how to clean your oven with vinegar, baking soda, lemon, and the self-clean method and talk about the pros and cons of each method.
+In this post, we'll talk about different methods using vinegar, baking soda, lemon, and the self-clean method and talk about the pros and cons of each method.

 Why Do Ovens Get So Dirty?

-When cooking in your oven, liquids and fats vaporize and can leave a build up on the interior of the oven.
-Combine that with occasional splatters and spills and it’s no wonder the inside of your oven can get dirty quite quickly!
+When cooking in your oven, liquids and fats vaporize and can leave a build up on the interior.
+Combine that with occasional splatters and spills and it's no wonder the inside can get dirty quite quickly!

-After you clean your oven, don’t forget to come back and learn how to clean a dishwasher, remove and prevent fingerprints on stainless steel, and learn how to clean a Keurig coffee maker!
+After you read this tutorial, don't forget to come back and learn how to clean a dishwasher, remove and prevent fingerprints on stainless steel, and learn how to clean a Keurig coffee maker!

-There are many methods for cleaning your oven, we’ll talk about a few different ones and the pros and cons of each.
+There are many methods to get the job done, we'll talk about a few different ones and the pros and cons of each.

-First, here are some of the supplies you might need to clean your oven (affiliate links below)
+First, here are some of the supplies you might need. (affiliate links below)

 - rubber gloves

 - scouring pad (I use this natural eco-friendly one from Public Goods.)

 - old newspapers or paper towels to protect the floors